mrjk/ansible-dumpall/README.md

 Dumpall role for Ansible
 ========

+NOT MAINTENED: This module is not maintened anymore.
+Feel free to fork.
+If you are looking for a replacement, have a look to this role: [ansible-role-debug-dumpallvars](https://github.com/openmicroscopy/ansible-role-debug-dumpallvars)

 [![Ansible Galaxy Role](https://img.shields.io/badge/Ansible%20Role-mrjk.dumpall-blue.svg?style=flat-square)](https://galaxy.ansible.com/detail#/role/6960)

 Dump all remote variables and (optionally) copy the result to a destination on the host.
 It is really helpful to have a dump of all variables (because the official documentation lacks of clarity on this point) and it helps a lot to debug your roles/playbooks.
 This role is Ansible 2.0 compatible.